 11 For thus says the Lord God: I myself will search for my sheep, and will seek them out.
 12As shepherds seek out their flocks when they are among their scattered sheep, so I will seek out my sheep.
 I will rescue them from all the places to which they have been scattered on a day of clouds and thick darkness.
 13I will bring them out from the peoples and gather them from the countries, and will bring them into their own land; and I will feed them on the mountains of Israel, by the watercourses, and in all the inhabited parts of the land.
 14I will feed them with good pasture, and the mountain heights of Israel shall be their pasture; there they shall lie down in good grazing land, and they shall feed on rich pasture on the mountains of Israel.
 15I myself will be the shepherd of my sheep, and I will make them lie down, says the Lord God.
 16I will seek the lost, and I will bring back the strayed, and I will bind up the injured, and I will strengthen the weak, but the fat and the strong I will destroy.
 I will feed them with justice.

-1 On the holy mount stands the city he founded;
+1 On the holy mountain stands the city he has founded; *

 more than all the dwellings of Jacob.

-6 The Lord records, as he registers the peoples,
+5 The Lord will record as he enrolls the peoples, *

 1 In the presence of God and of Christ Jesus, who is to judge the living and the dead, and in view of his appearing and his kingdom, I solemnly urge you: 2proclaim the message; be persistent whether the time is favourable or unfavourable; convince, rebuke, and encourage, with the utmost patience in teaching.
 3For the time is coming when people will not put up with sound doctrine, but having itching ears, they will accumulate for themselves teachers to suit their own desires, 4and will turn away from listening to the truth and wander away to myths.
 5As for you, always be sober, endure suffering, do the work of an evangelist, carry out your ministry fully.